 Every year we have several unclaimed items at the end of camp.
-Please have your Scouts inventory everything they bring and mark all personal items with their initials and troop number, including tags in clothes (i.e....DN-27).
+Please have your Scouts inventory everything they bring and mark all personal items with their initials and troop number, including tags in clothes.
 DO NOT LEAVE ITEMS IN THE SHOWER.